- Concrete Stain Home

 - Use a soft bristled brush or broom to loosen any stubborn residue before the final rinsing.

-- Add a Protection Coat
+Add a Protective Coat of Sealer

 After allowing the stained concrete to dry overnight or longer, apply your sealer of choice.
 Most stain manufacturers recommend applying two coats of sealer for optimum durability.
 The type of sealer you use will depend on whether the concrete is indoors or outdoors and what level of gloss is desired (see Concrete Floor Sealers).
 In addition to the sealer, a floor finish or wax can be applied for extra protection against scuffs and scratches.